The Vermont Statutes Online

 (g) The Town Manager shall be the general purchasing agent of the Town and purchase all supplies for every department thereof.

-(h) The Town Manager shall be responsible for the system of accounts except where otherwise delegated under this chapter.
+(h) The Town Manager shall be responsible for the system of accounts except where otherwise delegated under this charter.

-(i) The Town Manager shall perform any other duties assigned by State law not in conflict with this chapter.
+(i) The Town Manager shall perform any other duties assigned by State law not in conflict with this charter.

-(j) The Town Manager shall be responsible for the operation of all departments of the Town, not otherwise provided for in this chapter.
+(j) The Town Manager shall be responsible for the operation of all departments of the Town not otherwise provided for in this charter.

-(k) The Town Manager shall have authority to appoint, fix the salary of, suspend, and remove all employees of the Town, subject to the provisions of this chapter.
-The Town Manager shall obtain the advice and consent of a majority of the Selectboard before appointing or fixing the salary of the head of any department.
+(k) The Town Manager shall have authority to appoint, fix the salary of, suspend, and remove all employees of the Town, including the Town Clerk and Treasurer, subject to the provisions of this charter.
+The Town Manager shall obtain the advice and consent of a majority of the Selectboard before appointing or fixing the salary of the head of any department, including the Town Clerk and Treasurer.

-(l) The Town Manager may, when advisable or proper, delegate to subordinate officers and employees of the Town any duties conferred upon the Town Manager by this chapter or by action of the Selectboard and hold them responsible for the faithful discharge of such duties.
+(l) The Town Manager may, when advisable or proper, delegate to subordinate officers and employees of the Town any duties conferred upon the Town Manager by this charter or by action of the Selectboard, including the enforcement of Town ordinances, and hold them responsible for the faithful discharge of such duties.

 (m) The Town Manager shall be responsible for the enforcement of all Town laws and ordinances.

-(a) On 90 days' notice, the Town Manager shall be removed by a majority of the Selectboard so voting.
-The Town Manager may be suspended during this period, but the Town Manager's pay shall continue until removal.
+(a) On 90 days’ notice, the Town Manager shall be removed by a majority of the entire Selectboard so voting upon a finding of cause for removal.
+The Town Manager may be suspended during this period, but the Town Manager’s pay shall continue until removal.

-(b) The Selectboard shall adopt a resolution stating its intention to remove the Town Manager and the reasons therefor, a copy of which shall be served forthwith on the Town Manager who may, within 10 days, demand a public hearing.
-Upon or after passage of such resolution the Selectboard may suspend the Town Manager from duty, but the Town Manager's pay shall continue until removal.
-If no appeal is filed, the dismissal by the Selectboard of the Town Manager shall be effective on the 19th day after notice.
-In the event of an appeal, the Selectboard shall hold a public hearing not less than 10 days or more than 20 days from the date of appeal, after which it may dismiss the Town Manager.
+(b) The Selectboard shall adopt a resolution stating its intention to remove the Town Manager and the reasons therefor, a copy of which shall be served forthwith on the Town Manager, along with a notice of termination hearing not less than 10 days or more than 20 days from the date of notice.
+The Town Manager shall have an opportunity to be heard at the hearing.
+The Selectboard may thereafter dismiss the Town Manager for cause.
 (Amended 2015, No. M-1, § 2, eff.
 Jan.
-27, 2015.)
+27, 2015; 2017, No. M-5, § 2, eff.
+May 17, 2017.)

 - Subchapter 005: DEPARTMENT OF ASSESSMENT